amy-hyunji/LongMINT/README.md

 }
 ```

-We also recommend citing the prior benchmark works and resources used in LongMINT:
+We also recommend citing the prior benchmark works and resources used in MINTEval:

 ```bibtex
 @article{weston2015aicompleteqa,